You Can Trust Our Dallas Lawyers to Fight for Your Rights in Pedestrian Accident Cases

-Mullen & Mullen has been recovering damages for injury victims for 39 years.
+Mullen & Mullen Law Firm has been recovering damages for injury victims for 39 years.
 Our lawyers know the arguments the insurance companies will likely raise before they even raise them.
-Many of these accidents involve serious injuries and damages since people on foot are not protected in any form from the impact of a motor vehicle.
+Many Dallas pedestrian accidents involve serious injuries and damages since people on foot are not protected at all from the impact of a motor vehicle.

 Do pedestrians automatically have the right of way?